PRIOR TO APPLICATION

 **Only required if you did not attend a post-secondary institution

-NOTE: English as a Second Language (ESL) applicants must provide evidence of passing the TOEFL (213+computer based or 555+ paper-based OR 100+ iBT) or CAEL (70 overall; 60 each section), or IELTS ESOL (Cambridge - with a band score of 5.5 or above)
+NOTE: Applicants who have not completed secondary or post-secondary education in one of the Canadian official languages (English or French), must provide evidence of passing the TOEFL (213+ computer based or 555+ paper-based OR 100+ iBT) or CAEL (70 overall; 60 each section), or IELTS ESOL (Cambridge - with a band score of 5.5 or above).